 Loi Krathong (also spelt Loy Krathong) is a Thai Festival, celebrated on a full moon of the twelfth month in the Thai lunar calendar (which is usually november), when the rivers reach their highest point.
 In the evening, people release little floats in the water.
 This can be done to make a wish, to let go of negative thoughts, to honor Buddha or to thank the Goddess of Water.

-The town Sukhothai, which means “Dawn of Happiness”, dates back to the 13th century and has a lot to offer, not only historically.
-Since 1939 the province it belongs to is also called Sukhothai.
+The town Sukhothai, which means “Dawn of Happiness”, dates back to the 13th century and has a lot to offer.
 It is probably most famous for the historic city of Sukhothai (a UNESCO World Heritage Site), which lies about 12km away from the ‘new’ town of Sukhothai.
-And it’s these grounds where the Loi Krathong Festival takes place.
+And it’s on these grounds where the annual five day Loi Krathong Festival takes place.

 Note – if you’re looking for information on when Loi Krathong is this year, or where to stay, head to the end of the post for more information!

 The festival is on for five days, of which the last three boast the most activities.
 You didn’t think it was just about pushing some little banana leaf floats into a pond, did you?
 Hell, no!
 Let me take you along and show you what we got to see while we were at the festival – which is FREE!
 Even more amazing!